davegordon515/Primum/README.md

-# Primum is a quality improvement project manager for healthcare.
-It integrates a searchable library of performance indicators, automates statistical process control analyses, and allows asynchronous problem solving between team members.
+# Primum is a quality improvement project management application for healthcare workers.
+It integrates the following features:
+-A clear workflow aligned with international standards -A searchable library of validated performance indicators -Automated SPC chart configuration and visualization -Automated SPC analysis on data entry
+-Document management for proposals and reports -Integrated glossary